azhao1981/system-design-primer/README.md

 ### Disadvantage(s): application layer

-* Adding an application layer with loosely coupled services requires a different approach from an architectural, operations, and process viewpoint (vs a monolithic system).
+* Adding an application layer with loosely(宽松地) coupled services requires a different approach from an architectural(建筑学的), operations, and process viewpoint(视角) (vs a monolithic(完全统一) system).
 * Microservices can add complexity in terms of deployments and operations.

 ### Source(s) and further reading